vedantmathur13/EXUN-DPS-MRD-HACKATHON-AQUA-ARMOR/README.md

-Section 4: Our Solution No. 1, i.e, The Tidal Surge Section 5: Our Solution No. 2, i.e, The Tidal Lens Section 6: Contact Us Form(Under Dev) and our Social Handles(Currently Fictitious)
+Section 4: Our Solution No. 1, i.e, The Tidal Surge Section 5: Our Solution No. 2, i.e, The Tidal Lens Section 6: Contact Us Form(Under Dev) and our Social Handles(Currently Fictitious) On the First Run, the Promo Video starts working after reloading for a few times or reloading after a few minutes.